yahyalazaar/yahyalazaar/README.md

 ### Glad to see you here! &nbsp;

-I am a full-stack software engineer and traveler.
+I am a senior software engineer and traveler.
 I love programming, speaking and traveling.

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.